 Some of you might be thinking “what’s the catch…is the Hour of Power actually free?”

 Yes, 100% free.
 You will not be charged a cent for the electricity you use during your Hour of Power.
-Here's a quick explanation why:

 This changes every 30 minutes.
-Electricity is most expensive during ‘peak’ use times - in the morning when people are getting ready for work; and in the evening when people arrive home from work.
+Electricity is most expensive during ‘peak’ use times - in the morning when people are getting ready for work and in the evening when people arrive home from work.

-Your two Hour of Power options are in ‘off peak’ times – when the price of electricity is lower (though we make it free for you!).
+Your two Hour of Power options are in ‘off-peak’ times – when the price of electricity is lower (though we make it free for you!).

-In New Zealand, electricity generation plants (such as wind turbines and hydroelectric dams) monitor in real-time how much electricity is required across the nation, and generate that amount of electricity to send to homes and businesses.
+In New Zealand, electricity generation plants (such as wind turbines and hydroelectric dams) monitor in real-time how much electricity is required across the nation and generate that amount of electricity to send to homes and businesses.

-However, sometimes these turbines and dams cannot generate enough electricity to meet demand during ‘peak’ electricity use hours (such as 7-9am and 6-10pm), especially during a cold snap.
+However, sometimes these turbines and dams cannot generate enough electricity to meet demand during ‘peak’ electricity use hours (such as 7-9am and 5-9pm), especially during a cold snap.
 This means expensive ‘stand-by’ plants may need to start up and run for an hour or two during the peak, which increases the price of electricity during those times.

 It costs lots of money to start and keep these stand-by generation plants maintained – especially given they are only used infrequently.

 By shifting more of your electricity use into your Hour of Power, such as putting the dishwasher and washing machine on, you can reduce your bill significantly – many customers are getting up to 15% of their power for free by using it every day.
 It’s up to you how much you save.

 By shifting some electricity use into your Hour of Power, you also help to reduce ‘peak’ demand on the national electricity infrastructure.
 By spreading our power use more evenly over the day, we can stop using standby electricity generation plants – which means cheaper electricity, and less pressure on resources.

 So there’s no catch - go ahead and put that load on us!